How Much Do Players Get Paid In The FIFA World Cup?

-Just like players, coaches of the FIFA World Cup earn most of their money from year-round leagues, which are separate from the World Cup.
+Just like players, FIFA World Cup managers earn most of their money from year-round leagues separate from the World Cup.
 German national team coach Hansi Flick is paid $7.08 million per year by Bayern Munich, a soccer club that competes in the Bundesliga in Germany.
-Thus, this salary allows coaches like Flick to live comfortably– without requiring a big paycheck from coaching their national teams.
+Thus, this salary allows coaches like Flick to live comfortably without requiring a big paycheck from coaching their national teams.

 Coaches earn more if their national team advances past the group stage of the FIFA World Cup, just like players.
 The further their team advances, the bigger the bonus for the team and the coach.
 Different countries choose to divvy up their winnings differently among their staff, making it more advantageous to be the coach of certain countries!